nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 2b1.
 System will display list of words that currently match whatever the user is typing

 > 2b2.
-User continues to enter more letters into the command and request for an autocomplete option again Steps 2b1-2b2 are repeated until there is 0 or 1 word that matches the partial command Use case resumes from step 2
+User continues to enter more letters into the command and request for an autocomplete option again<br />
+  Steps 2b1-2b2 are repeated until there is 0 or 1 word that matches the partial command<br />
+  Use case resumes from step 2

 #### Use case: Delete a label
-Use case ID: UC22 Delete a label
+Use case ID: UC22 Delete a label<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application
+Precondition: User has opened the application<br />

 **MSS**

 1. User requests to list outstanding tasks (UC05)
-2. System shows a list of tasks with its details.
+2. System shows a list of tasks with its details
-3. User selects the label to delete.
+3. User selects the label to delete
-4. System delete the label and display the updated list of tasks.
+4. System delete the label and display the updated list of tasks<br />
-Use case ends.
+Use case ends

 **Extensions**